NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 ### Services

 A login screen isn’t all that useful if it doesn’t actually log users into anything.
-Therefore, our next task is to take the user’s email address and password, and send them to a backend endpoint to retrieve an authentication token we’ll use later in this guide.
-We’ll build this functionality as an Angular 2 service.
+Therefore, our next task is to allow users to create and log into accounts.
+We’ll build this functionality as an [Angular 2 service](https://angular.io/docs/ts/latest/tutorial/toh-pt4.html), which is Angular 2’s mechanism for reusable classes that operate on data.

 For the purposes of this tutorial we prebuilt a handful of backend endpoints using [Telerik Backend Services](http://www.telerik.com/platform/backend-services), and we’ll be using those endpoints to make this app functional.
 Let’s see how they work.